Pfizer Sees High Demand For Covid-19 Pill As Profits Jump - UrduPoint

 "What we're also seeing is that we don't have any inventory on hand," Hwang said.
 "Every dose that we produce is being shipped out."
 Pfizer executives said they were researching "rebound" Covid-19 cases in which some patients who took Paxlovid have reported renewed symptoms.

-But company officials said the data thus far suggests that the amount of cases is small and may have to do with unusual patient characteristic rather than the drug itself.
+But company officials said the data thus far suggests that the amount of cases is small and may have to do with unusual patient characteristics rather than the drug itself.

 The World Health Organization last month "strongly recommended" the antiviral pill Paxlovid for patients with milder forms of the disease who were still at a high risk of hospitalization.